francescogreppi/francescogreppi.github.io/_posts/2016-04-18-closures-pt1.markdown

 > A lexical environment defines the association of identifiers to the values of variables and functions based upon the lexical nesting structures of ECMAScript code.

-What is cool about a lexical environment is that it consists of two components:
+What is cool about the lexical environment is that it consists of two components:

 * the **environment record** where are listed all the bindings of variables/functions to their values
 * the **reference** to the outher scope.